rust-lang/rfcs/text/0000-sized-hierarchy.md

 - [rfcs#9: RFC for "fat objects" for DSTs][rfc_fat_objects], [MicahChalmer][author_micahchalmer], Mar 2014
 - [pre-RFC: unsized types][rfc_unsized_types], [japaric][author_japaric], Mar 2016

-There haven't been any particular proposals which have included an equivalent of the `RuntimeSized` and `DynRuntimeSized` traits, as the scalable vector types proposal in [RFC 3268][rfc_scalable_vectors] is relatively newer and less well known:
+There haven't been any particular proposals which have included a solution for runtime-sized types, as the scalable vector types proposal in [RFC 3268][rfc_scalable_vectors] is relatively newer and less well known:

 - [rfcs#3268: Add scalable representation to allow support for scalable vectors][rfc_scalable_vectors], [JamieCunliffe][author_jamiecunliffe], May 2022
     - Proposes temporarily special-casing scalable vector types to be able to implement `Copy` without implementing `Sized` and allows function return values to be `Copy` or `Sized` (not just `Sized`).
-        - Neither of these changes would be necessary with this RFC, scalable vectors would just be `RuntimeSized` types and function return values would just need to implement `RuntimeSized`, not `Sized`.
+        - Neither of these changes would be necessary with this RFC, scalable vectors would just be `Sized` types (not `const Sized`) and function return values would continue to need to implement `Sized`.

 To summarise the above exhaustive listing of prior art:

-- No previous works have proposed an equivalent of a `RuntimeSized`, `DynRuntimeSized` or `Pointee` trait ([Sized, DynSized, and Unsized][blog_dynsized_unsized] is closest), only `DynSized`.
+- No previous works have proposed an equivalent of the const size traits.,
 - One proposal proposed adding a marker type that as a field would result in the containing type no longer implementing `Sized`.
 - Often proposals focused at Custom DSTs preferred to combine the